WeTransfer/wt-api-docs/source/includes/_board-api.md

 ##### 200 (OK)

-If you add a link and a board, and everything works fine, the API responds with an HTTP status code of `200`, and a body as below.
+If you successfully add a link and a board, this endpoint will return an HTTP response with a status code of `200` and a body as below.

 ```json
 [